mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 {{"demo": "DayjsTimezone.js", "defaultCodeOpen": false}}

 :::info
-You can check out the documentation of the [dayjs timezone plugin](https://day.js.org/docs/en/timezone/timezone) for more details on how to manipulate the timezones.
+Please check out the documentation of the [dayjs timezone plugin](https://day.js.org/docs/en/timezone/timezone) for more details on how to manipulate the timezones.
 :::

 ## Usage with Luxon